ibudasov/ibudasov.github.io/wiki/Network.md

 - ipconfig / ifconfig
 - dotted quad format
 - subnet mask specifies which part of the address is the subnet, and which is the host address
+- `/24` refers to the last octet
+    - < `/24` refers to more last octets than the last one
+    - > `/24` refers to a part of the last octet - so you can split the `/24` subnet to multiple smaller subnets
 - `/24` - first 24 can be one-s (1) - 192.168.1.1 ..
 192.168.1.254
     - 192.168.1.0 - reference to subnet
     - 192.168.1.1 - GW